Platform Engineer Activity: Update the Component Template

 • Logout from Red Hat Developer Hub

-• Sign out of Red Hat Developer Hub from the Settings section as shown in the screenshot below.
+• Sign out of Red Hat Developer Hub from the Profile dropdown as shown in the screenshot below.

 Signing out of Red Hat Developer Hub